-- Government mobile broadband products and services, which provide military and government users with high-speed, real-time, broadband and multimedia connectivity in key regions of the world, as well as line-of-sight and beyond-line-of-sight ISR missions. - Government satellite communication systems, which comprise an array of portable, mobile and fixed broadband modems, terminals, network access control systems and antenna systems using a range of satellite frequency bands for C2 missions, satellite networking services and network management systems for Wi-Fi and other internet access networks, and include products designed for manpacks, aircraft, UAVs, seagoing vessels, ground-mobile vehicles and fixed applications. - Cybersecurity and information assurance products, which provide advanced, high-speed IP-based "Type 1" and HAIPE-compliant encryption solutions that enable military and government users to communicate information securely over networks, and that secure data stored on computers and storage devices. - Tactical data links, including our BATS-D handheld Link 16 radios, our KOR-24A 2-channel Small Tactical Terminal for manned and unmanned applications, "disposable" defense data links, our MIDS terminals for military fighter jets and their successor, MIDS-JTRS terminals.
+- Government mobile broadband products and services, which provide military and government users with high-speed, real-time, broadband and multimedia connectivity in key regions of the world, as well as LOS and BLOS ISR missions. - Government satellite communication systems, which comprise an array of portable, mobile and fixed broadband modems, terminals, network access control systems and antenna systems using a range of satellite frequency bands for C2 missions, satellite networking services and network management systems for Wi-Fi and other internet access networks, and include products designed for manpacks, aircraft, UAVs, seagoing vessels, ground-mobile vehicles and fixed applications. - Cybersecurity and information assurance products, which provide advanced, high-speed IP-based "Type 1" and HAIPE-compliant encryption solutions that enable military and government users to communicate information securely over networks, and that protect the integrity of data stored on computers and storage devices. - Tactical data links, including our BATS-D AN/PRC-161 handheld Link 16 radios, our STT KOR-24A 2-channel radios for manned and unmanned applications, "disposable" defense data links, our MIDS terminals for military fighter jets and their successor, MIDS-JTRS terminals.